 The Executive Board is charged with the management of the company.
 Each member of the Board has duties related to his or her specific areas of expertise.
-The number of Executive Board members and the terms of their employment are determined by Aegon's Supervisory Board.
+The number of Executive Board members and the terms of their Engagement Agreement are determined by Aegon's Supervisory Board.
 Executive Board members are appointed by the General Meeting of Shareholders following nomination by the Supervisory Board.

-Alexander R. Wynaendts - CEO (1960, Dutch nationality) began his career in 1984 with ABN AMRO Bank, working in Amsterdam and London in the Dutch bank's capital markets, asset management, corporate finance and private banking operations.
+Alexander R. Wynaendts, CEO (1960, Dutch), began his career in 1984 with ABN AMRO Bank, working in Amsterdam and London in the Dutch bank's capital markets, asset management, corporate finance and private banking operations.
 In 1997, Mr. Wynaendts joined Aegon as Senior Vice President for Group Business Development.
-He was appointed Since 2003, he has beenas a member of Aegon'sthe Executive Board in 2003, overseeing the company's international growth strategy.
-In April 2007, Mr. Wynaendts was named Aegon's Chief Operating Officer, and has been .
-A year later, he became CEO and Chairman of Aegon's Executive Board and Management Board since April 2008.
+He was appointed member of Aegon's Executive Board in 2003, overseeing the company's international growth strategy.
+In April 2007, Mr. Wynaendts was named Aegon's Chief Operating Officer.
+A year later, he became CEO and Chairman of Aegon's Executive Board and Management Board.
 Mr. Wynaendts has been reappointed as member of the Executive Board in the Annual General Meeting of Shareholders of Aegon N.V. in 2015.
 His current term of office will end in 2019.
-Mr. Wynaendts did not have external board memberships in the past five years.
+Since May 2016, Mr. Wynaendts is an Independent Director of the Board of Air France-KLM S.A..
+Mr. Wynaendts did not hold other external board memberships in the past five years.

-Darryl D. Button - CFO (1969, Canadian nationality) began his career at Mutual Life Insurance Co. of Canada, joining Aegon in 1999 as Director of Product Development and Risk Management at Aegon USA's Institutional Markets business unit.
+Darryl D. Button, CFO (1969, Canadian), began his career at Mutual Life Insurance Co. of Canada, joining Aegon in 1999 as Director of Product Development and Risk Management at Aegon USA's Institutional Markets business unit.
 He was appointed Corporate Actuary of Aegon USA in 2002 and became CFO of Aegon Americas in 2005.
 From 2008 to 2011, Mr. Button also took on the responsibilities of Chairman and executive management of Aegon's Canadian operations, before joining Aegon's Corporate Center in 2012 as Executive Vice President and Head of the Corporate Financial Center.
-In 2013, Mr. Button was appointed as CFO and member of the Executive Board of Aegon. joined Aegon in 1999 as Director of Product Development and Risk Management of Aegon USA's Institutional Markets operating unit.
-He was named Aegon USA's Corporate Actuary in 2002 and Chief Financial Officer of Aegon Americas in 2005, where he oversaw overall balance-sheet management activities for the Americas.
-Between 2008 and 2011, he was given the additional responsibilities of Chairman and executive management responsibility for Aegon's Canadian operations.
-He was appointed Executive Vice President and Head of Aegon's Corporate Financial Center on September 1, 2012, which role included responsibility for actuarial, accounting and reporting, as well as treasury and capital management, tax, and investor relations.
-At Aegon's 2013 AGM in May 2013 he was appointed to the Executive Board and became Chief Financial Officer, succeeding Jan Nooitgedagt in that role, who retired.
-Mr. Button did not have external board memberships in the past five years.
+In 2013, Mr. Button was appointed as CFO and member of the Executive Board of Aegon.
+In addition, Mr. Button holds a Board Member position at the American Chamber of Commerce in The Netherlands.
+Mr. Button did not hold other external board memberships in the past five years.
+Mr. Button will step down from the Executive Board on December 1, 2016.